github/gh-net/README.md

 ## Prerequisites

-1. This extension depends on the latest features of GitHub CLI(>= v2.8.0), please make sure [to upgrade it](https://github.com/cli/cli#installation).
-If run the `gh codespace select` command opens the codespace selection dialog, you are good to go.
+1. This extension depends on the latest features of [GitHub CLI](https://cli.github.com/)(>= v2.8.0).
+Please make sure [to upgrade it](https://github.com/cli/cli#installation).

-2. The extension relies on `gh codespace ssh` command to establish SSH tunnel to a Codespace, hence you need to setup ssh keys if you didn't before.
-If you can do `sudo gh codespace ssh` (`sudo` is important since kernel might use different identity under non-root user) and connect to a Codespace successfully, - you are good to go.
-Refer to [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for more info.
-List of known issues and workarounds for them can be found [here](https://github.com/github/gh-net/issues?q=is%3Aissue+is%3Aopen+label%3Aknown-issue).
+2. The extension relies on `gh codespace ssh` command to establish SSH tunnel to a Codespace.
+If you use [GitHub CLI >=2.13.0](https://github.com/cli/cli/releases/tag/v2.13.0) the `SSH` config is created automatically for your Codespaces, otherwise refer to [SSH setup](./docs/SSH_SETUP.md) instructions.

-3. If your codespace uses a non-default image, ensure that both the [GitHub CLI](https://cli.github.com/), `openssh-server` and `sudo` are installed inside the codespace.
+3. If your codespace uses a non-default image, ensure that both the [GitHub CLI](https://cli.github.com/), `openssh-server`, and `sudo` are installed inside the codespace.
 Some distros need an `ssh` group too.
 Please see [linux dependencies doc](./docs/LINUX_DEPENDENCIES.md) for per-distro instructions.

 ## Installation